Loupeznik/better-wapi/README.md

 ```

 For production workloads, a web server like NGINX is needed, the .env file also needs to be present.

+## Mock Mode

+Mock mode allows you to run the API without connecting to the WEDOS WAPI service.
+This is useful for:
+- Testing the API without affecting real DNS records
+- Demo and development purposes
+- Running the API without WEDOS credentials

+To enable mock mode, set `BW_MOCK_MODE=true` in your .env file or environment variables.
+When mock mode is enabled:
+- The API runs with predefined mock domains (example.com, demo.net, test.org)
+- All CRUD operations work with in-memory storage
+- No WAPI credentials are required
+- Changes are not persisted between restarts

+Mock mode supports all API endpoints including:
+- Listing domains
+- Creating, updating, and deleting DNS records
+- Getting domain and record information
+- Committing changes (simulated)

 ## Running in Docker